Skip to content

 QoS classes

-Pod QoS class is derived from resource configuration.
+Pod QoS class is derived from resource configuration and determines eviction priority under node pressure:

-• Burstable: at least one request set, but not all equal to limits
+• Burstable: at least one request set, but requests do not equal limits.
+Can use slack capacity when available.

 Sizing guidance